This post contains affiliate links. Read my disclosure policy here.

 Grilling season is in full effect over here and I don't even have an outdoor grill at the moment!
 Our old grill said goodbye last summer so I've been using my grill pan a lot.
 It doesn't replace an outdoor grill, but it's nice to have.
 Especially, in the cooler months.

-I’ve been using it to grill tofu, tempeh, veggie dogs, vegan hamburgers, fruit, and TONS of veggies!
-Tonight I’ll be grilling up fresh corn on the cob for this Grilled Corn Salad.
-Can’t wait!
+I've been using it to grill Tofu, Carrot Hot Dogs, Tempeh, Grilled Portobello Mushroom Steaks, Vegan Hamburgers, Fruit, and TONS of Veggies!
+Tonight I'll be grilling up fresh corn on the cob for this Grilled Corn Salad.
+Can't wait!

 I use this cast iron Lodge Grill Pan and it's fantastic!
 It makes beautiful grill marks and it doesn't stick.
 I think every kitchen should have one!

 It's the combination of charbroiled flavor and the zesty ginger glaze.
 The glaze is subtly sweet, spicy, and savory with a nice zing!

 It caramelizes on the tofu and it just tastes HEAVENLY!
 The glaze is easy to make and also easy to adjust to your taste buds.

 So, are you ready to give this a try?